20 Science-Backed Ways to Fall Asleep Naturally & Quickly

 While any consistent exercise is good, aerobic exercise, in particular, is associated with improving deep sleep.

 Keep in mind, however, that vigorous exercise near bedtime20 might actually make it harder for you to fall asleep.
 Allow at least an hour20 between your exercise session and when you plan to sleep.

 Napping during the day can throw off your circadian rhythm, causing your body to become confused about when it should be asleep.

 If you find yourself feeling tired during the day due to poor sleep the night before, resist the urge to take a nap.
 It will be much easier to sleep at night if you don't allow your body to fall out of its daily rhythm of sleep and wakefulness.

-If you've had a bad night of sleep, it can be tough to skip the coffee, but studies indicate that caffeine consumption can interfere with sleep, which could mean another night of tossing and turning.
+If you've had a bad night of sleep, it can be tough to skip the coffee, but studies indicate that caffeine consumption21 can interfere with sleep, which could mean another night of tossing and turning.

-Caffeine can make it take longer to fall asleep, and people tend to sleep for a shorter amount of time and wake up more often.
+Caffeine can make it take longer to fall asleep21, and people tend to sleep for a shorter amount of time and wake up more often.
 One study even found that caffeine consumption six hours before bed still interrupted sleep quality and reduced sleep time by more than an hour.